-Geospatial data, including their acquisition, cleaning, formatting, management, maintenance, update, and dissemination, are at the core of most real-world GIS as the foundation for further visualization and analysis.
-On average, eighty percent of the cost of a GIS project is on data.
-Learning to design, create, populate, optimize, and maintain geospatial databases, therefore, is critical and essential for GIS professionals.
+Geospatial data, including their acquisition, cleaning, formatting, management, maintenance, update, and dissemination, are at the core of most real-world GIS, serving as the foundation for further visualization and analysis.
+On average, eighty percent of the cost of a GIS project is on geospatial data.
+Learning to design, create, populate, optimize, and maintain geospatial databases, therefore, is critical and essential to GIS users and geospatial professionals.
 This course is intended for students who want to learn the knowledge and skills of creating, querying, and managing spatial databases.
 More specifically, students will learn general relational databases and SQL (Structured Query Language) first.
-Then, the open-source Postgres/PostGIS will be introduced along with ST-SQL that allows spatial queries and analyses.
+Then, spatial databases, particularly the open-source Postgres/PostGIS, will be introduced along with ST-SQL that allows spatial queries and analyses.
 Related to these spatial database operations, students will also learn the methods of cleaning spatial data, checking their qualities, and loading them into a spatial database.
-The course has eight required task-oriented lab assignments, one exam, and one final course project.
+The course has eight required task-oriented lab assignments, one mid-term exam, and one final course project.
+Students are encouraged to work with each other and/or graduate students in groups on the project.